This is how Johnny Marr came up with the How Soon Is Now riff

 But for what was to become one of the most famous Smiths songs of all - and quite possibly a contender for the band’s very best recording - the track had something of an inauspicious beginning.

 The track was written by Johnny Marr in June 1984, during a particularly hot period when he also wrote the music for the Smiths classics William It Was Really Nothing and Please Please Please Let Me Get What I Want.

 Despite being labelled as the ultimate purveyor of jangly indie guitar, Marr was a keen student of music, from 50s rockabilly and 60s girl groups to funk and soul.

-Johnny told John Kennedy at a special event for Radio X: “In the 70s, there was a song by Hamilton Bohannon called Disco Stomp and it was a real dumb pop record.
+Johnny told John Kennedy in 2018: “In the 70s, there was a song by Hamilton Bohannon called Disco Stomp and it was a real dumb pop record.
 When my mates were getting into real clever guitar stuff like Deep Purple and Led Zeppelin, I was obsessed by it.
 I was a real student of the guitar and I was only about 12 or something.”